unitedstates/congressional-record/README.md

                         An output directory for logs --interactive         Step through files and decide whether or not to parse each one
+  --force               Force documents to be downloaded id the txt files
+                        already exist.

 $ ./parser.py -id ~/Projects/CR/CREC-2014-01-21/txt
 flag status: False